bellagermani/NYC-Gentrification-2017/README.md

 - ICPSR.ipynb: Cleans the 12 ICPSR datasets containing various SBA-level characteristics.
 Processes each source individually to produce cleaned data files for merging and analysis.

-- Crosswalk.ipynb: Constructs a crosswalk file to correctly map Sub-Borough Area (SBA) codes to their corresponding Public Use Microdata Area (PUMA) codes, using 2010 Census tract FIPS codes as the linkage.
+- Crosswalk.ipynb: Constructs a crosswalk file to correctly map Sub-Borough Area (SBA) codes to their corresponding Public Use Microdata Area (PUMA) codes, using 2010 Census tract FIPS codes.

 # Merging & Geospatial Mapping